DavideTriso/form-controls/documentation/ARIA-VALIDATE.md

 });
 ```

 Also a success message is associated to each control block.
-The default success message is: 'Perfect!
-You told us exactly what we wanted to know!';
+The default success message is: _'Perfect!
+You told us exactly what we wanted to know!'_;

 Override the default success message in the init statement of a control block like this: